 Maslinic acid can be found in many cosmetic formulas due to its antioxidant and anti-inflammatory effects.

-As an antioxidant, maslinic acid provides free radical fighting properties that aid in protecting and repair skin by deeply penetrating the dermal layers.
+As an antioxidant, maslinic acid provides free-radical fighting properties that aid in protecting and repairing skin by deeply penetrating the dermal layers.

 Maslinic acid works as a powerful skin regenerator and is good at preventing future breakouts and healing those that have already occurred.

 Maslinic Acid counteracts inflammation to help reduce redness & irritation while protecting skin against oxidative stress.

 Maslinic acid works well with hyaluronic acid to moisture your skin and vitalizes your skin.

 Maslinic acid is gradually gaining attention as an excellent pharmacologically active product because of its premium biological properties.
 Maslinic Acid becomes increasingly popular as more convincing anti-cancer results come out.